About Ingalalla Falls

 On our first visit back in November 2006, it was one of the casualties of the nearly decade-long drought that really hit most of southeastern Australia.

 Thus, it didn’t really stand a chance as it was trickling and wasn’t much to see.

-Julie and I then came back 11 years later under more benign conditions, and that was when we saw Waterfall Creek with enough flow for a more satisfactory waterfalling visit (earning it a higher scenic rating than the 0.5 we had given it in the past).
+Julie and I then came back 11 years later under more benign conditions, and that was when we saw Waterfall Creek with enough flow for a more satisfactory waterfalling visit.

-The picture you see above reflected how the last 10-15m of the waterfall looked like under such conditions.
+The picture you see above reflected how the last 10-15m of the waterfall looked like under such conditions, which earned it a higher scenic rating than the 0.5 we had given it in the past.